Back to Blog

 Tesla Powerwall 3

 Capacity: 13.5 kWh.
 Integrated inverter.
 Sleek design.
 Strong brand recognition.
 The Powerwall remains the most recognisable home battery globally.
-However, availability in Singapore can be inconsistent, and the NMC chemistry means a shorter cycle life than LFP alternatives.
+However, the premium price (SGD 13,000–18,000 installed) means slower payback compared to Sunollo's own offerings.
+Best for customers who value the Tesla ecosystem and app experience.
 Read our detailed Tesla Powerwall alternatives comparison.

 BYD BatteryBox Premium